Grossmont Center: History

 See's Candies is an original store at Grossmont Center which stands in the same place and is still doing business.

 In 1992, the mall's movie theater complex closed, but it was reopened and expanded on May 26, 1995.
 Barnes & Noble Booksellers was also added on November 24, 1997, replacing Woolworth which closed in 1993.
-The Broadway chain was bought out by, and changed into a Macy's a year later.
+In between the reopening of the movie theater and the opening of Barnes & Noble, The Broadway chain was bought out by, and changed into a Macy's in 1996.
 Montgomery Ward closed in 2000 and was replaced by Walmart four years later in 2004.
 In 2016 Sports Authority closed after the chain filed for bankruptcy.
 The store was re-tenanted in September 2016 by a Restoration Hardware outlet.

+On August 2, 1993, a Chuck E. Cheese pizza restaurant opened at Grossmont Center, as a relocation of a Pizza Time Theatre that was located in El Cajon.
+The Chuck E. Cheese closed on December 29, 2024, due to their lease expiring.
+A new updated location 15 minutes from the Grossmont Center Chuck E. Cheese in the nearby city of Santee opened on September 18, 2023.

 In 2021 Federal Realty, a publicly traded real estate investment trust, purchased a majority interest in the center, which had been owned and operated for decades by one family.
 Reportedly 99 percent of the retail space was occupied at the time of the sale.
 Federal Realty is considering options for major redevelopment in 2025, when they will have full control of the space.